-Special natural phenomena, often stunningJapan, the island, its inhabitants have created a belief that nature - it is a living organism.
-Typhoons and earthquakes, a constant danger did these people judges the momentary beauty.
-For the Japanese, nature - this is the main inspiration and the artist, and therefore on the canvases, like so many cherry blossoms, seascapes and other natural images.
+Particular natural phenomena, often stunning islands in Japan, have created the opinion among its inhabitants that nature is a living organism.
+Typhoons and earthquakes, constant danger have made these people connoisseurs of momentary beauty.
+For the Japanese, nature is the main inspirer and artist, and therefore on picturesque canvases, for example, there are so many cherry blossoms, seascapes and other natural pictures.

-In Japan the culture of a particular place is the ability tocalligraphic writing.
-This subject is taught in schools, in parallel with the painting, and it's the art of calligraphy in Japan from China.
-No less delight in Japan guest produce works of national applied arts and crafts:
+In the culture of Japan, the ability to write calligraphy occupies a special place.
+This subject is taught in schools, in parallel with painting, and the art of calligraphy came to the Land of the Rising Sun from China.
+The guests of Japan are equally delighted with the works of national decorative and applied crafts: